-- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Geography. - The University's Tier II writing requirement for the Geography major is met by completing Geography 480.
-That course is referenced in item 3. a. below. - The requirements of the College of Social Science for the Bachelor of Science degree.
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Geography.

+The University's Tier II writing requirement for the Geography major is met by completing Geography 480.
+That course is referenced in item 3. a. below.

+2. The requirements of the College of Social Science for the Bachelor of Science degree.
 The College's NATURAL SCIENCE REQUIREMENT for the Geography major is met by completing 15 additional credits in courses offered by a department or program in the College of Natural Science, chosen from the following: Biochemistry and Molecular Biology, Biological Science, Chemistry, Entomology, Geological Sciences, Lyman Briggs, Mathematics, Microbiology and Molecular Genetics, Physics and Astronomy, Plant Biology, Plant Pathology, Physiology, Statistics and Probability, and Zoology.
-Students should see their academic adviser to obtain a list of approved courses which will meet this requirement.
+Students should see their academic advisor to obtain a list of approved courses which will meet this requirement.

-OILL

-3. The fa. he folk 113 151 206 red major courses:
+••••• o .oqu.
+CREDITS

+3. The a.
+31

+GEO GEO Introduction to Economic Geography

+GEO 206

+GEO Physical Geography Laboratory

+GEO 221 Introduction to Geographic Information3

 GEO 463 Introduction to Quantitative Methods for Geographers and Planners

-GEO 480 Senior Seminar (W)
+GEO 480

 b.
-One of the following courses:
+One of f the fo ollowing courses: ' ́

 GEO 330 Geography of the United States and Canada

 GEO 333 Geography of Michigan and the Great Lakes Region

 GEO 335 Geography of Latin America

 GEO 336 Geography of Europe

 GEO 337 Geography of East Asia

 GEO 338 Geography of Africa

-C. ddition al credits in Geography including at least one course
+C. Nine a at the al credits in Geography including at least one course vel.